elasticio/elasticio.github.io/content/_getting-started/secrets.md

 > Please Note: At the moment you can create other client types only via an API call.

 To create other `auth-client` types using the [Create Auth Client]({{site.data.tenant.apiBaseUri}}/docs/v2/#create-auth-client) API documentation.
-However, for the REST-API component we have the following types already in place:
+However, our platform knows already about the following types:

 *   `noauth` - to use for no authentication.
 *   `basic` - to use for regular `username`/`password` pair.